alariclin/all-in-one-duo/README.md

 * **16**:  One-click Clearing - Provides a physical-level complete clearance mode to completely destroy nodes, configurations, and firewall rules.
 * **17**: Environment Self-healing - Scans for deadlocks, cleans up dirty routes, and conducts connectivity detection.
 * **18**: Traffic Control - Monitors traffic based on vnstat and supports automatic service disconnection upon reaching monthly thresholds to prevent over-consumption.

 ---
-<a name="-frequently-asked-questions-faq"></a>
-### ❓ Frequently Asked Questions

-* **Q: Why does the VLESS node disconnect immediately after connecting?**
-  * **A:** The VLESS deployment strictly enforces `xtls-rprx-vision` flow control.
-In your client (e.g., Shadowrocket, v2rayN), you **must not enable** `Mux` (multiplexing), or the packets will be dropped by the Vision filter.
-Additionally, ensure the camouflage fingerprint (uTLS/Fingerprint) is strictly set to `chrome`.

-* **Q: Why does kernel optimization fail on Alpine systems?**
-  * **A:** Standard `sysctl --system` is unsupported on Busybox-based Alpine.
-However, Aio-box has resolved this; the script intelligently falls back to traversing and injecting config files manually, achieving a 100% success rate.

-* **Q: Will uninstallation break my Docker forwarding rules?**
-  * **A:** Absolutely not.
-The script uses precise regex anchoring (only deleting rules with `Aio-box-` comments and specific port range redirects).
-It never uses "brute force" commands like `iptables -F`, perfectly preserving the host's native ecosystem.

----